 You have the right to be accompanied into your appointment by a person/people of your choice.
 If you are using a service animal you will be afforded the same access to BreastScreen as any other person.

-Most women with a disability are able to have a breast screen; however for some it may not be possible to have a mammogram.
+Most eligible Victorians with a disability are able to have a breast screen; however for some it may not be possible to have a mammogram.
 You should discuss breast screening with your doctor to decide whether it is appropriate for you.

 Are there other options if I cannot have a breast screen?

-Some women with limited mobility are unable to be positioned appropriately for a complete breast screen.
-For women unable to have a complete breast screen other tests such as ultrasound or clinical examination may be more appropriate.
+Some people with limited mobility are unable to be positioned appropriately for a complete breast screen.
+For those unable to have a complete breast screen other tests such as ultrasound or clinical examination may be more appropriate.
 You should discuss these options with your doctor.